OSGeoLabBp/tutorials/english/bash/bash.rst

 	~$ echo "${hello}s"
 	Hello worlds

-The use of double quotes in the echo command is not obligtory.
+The use of double quotes in the echo command is not obligatory.

 .. note::